MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 #### Exclusion merge policy

 Specifies the merge policy for exclusions.
 It can be a combination of administrator-defined and user-defined exclusions (`merge`) or only administrator-defined exclusions (`admin_only`).
+Administrator-defined (admin_only) are exclusions that are configured by Defender for Endpoint policy.
 This setting can be used to restrict local users from defining their own exclusions.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|